yasmeendev/hammad/docs/v2.0/user_docs/marketing/managing-content-items.md

 ![Edit Content Type](media/screen-edit-content-type.png)

-## Edit Content Item
+## Editing Content Item

 1. In order to edit the Dynamic Content, the user should select the ‘Marketing’ Module, navigate to Dynamic Content->Content items and select the Content item he wants to edit;
 1. The system will display the ‘Edit content item element’ screen;
 1. The user makes the editing needed and clicks ‘Save’;
 1. The system will save the changes made.

+!!! warning
-**Important**: If the user edits also the Content type of the Dynamic Content, the sensitive properties of the item will be changed too!
+	If you edit the type of a dynamic content item, the relevant properties of such an item will be changed as well.

 ![Fig. Edit Content Item](media/screen-edit-content-item.png)

-## Delete Content Item
+## Deleting Content Item

 1. The user selects ‘Marketing’ Module, navigates to Dynamic content-> Content items and selects the Content item he wants to delete;
 1. The system will open the ‘Edit content item element’ screen;